bernie-skipole/indipydriver/docs/source/usage/concept.rst

             # event.vector is the vector being requested or altered
             # event[membername] is the new value.

-            # There is only one device in this driver,
-            # so no need to check devicename

             if isinstance(event, ipd.newSwitchVector):
                 if event.vectorname == "ledvector" and 'ledmember' in event: